OriginQ/VQNET2.0-tutorial-en/source/rst/install.rst

 We provide precompiled Python packages for installation on Linux, Windows, x86_64 OSX >=10.12, arm64 OSX >=13.0, supporting python3.10, 3.11, or 3.12.

-For Linux systems, pyvqnet offers accelerated computation for classic neural networks based on Nvidia GPU.
-If your computer's GPU is GTX10 series or later, you can build models with pyvqnet's GPU functionality by installing cuda11.8 following the official CUDA website.

 .. code-block::

-    pip install pyvqnet
+    pip install pyvqnet --upgrade

+For Windows and Linux systems, the pyvqnet package includes built-in acceleration features for classic neural network computations based on Nvidia CUDA.
+The package is optimized for the following CUDA architectures: **sm_80** (NVIDIA A100, A30 series data center GPUs) and **sm_86** (NVIDIA GeForce RTX 30 series consumer GPUs).
+Please ensure you are using a GPU that supports these architectures; otherwise, the program may not function correctly.

 Validate VQNet's installation
 ----------------------------------